 Like many future hams in the 1960s, my interest in radio began as an AM broadcast band and shortwave listener.
 I still have my Star Roamer receiver and my Popular Electronics "Monitor Station" certificate identifying me as WPE9IGS.
-It is really sad that all my favorite shortwave stations from that era have gone QRT.
+It is so sad that all my favorite shortwave stations from that era have gone QRT.
 Later, several of my friends and I got interested in CB and I built a Knightkit C-22.
 Since I was only 12, my father mailed in the FCC application to get our "official" license, KLK-1543.
 My friends and I had a lot of fun with those radios.
-We often worked on our school homework over the air well into the early hours of the morning.
-Later, while in high school, my friends and I approached a local ham who agreed to give me the Novice test and which he kindly did.
+We often worked on our homework over the air together well into the early morning hours.
+Later, while in high school, I approached a local ham who agreed to give me the Novice test and which he kindly did.
 Then we patiently waited for mail responses to see if we had actually passed.

-Amateur radio officially began for me in December 1967 when my Novice call, WN9WNQ, arrived in the mail.
-Novices could only use CW on 80, 40 and 15 meters with no more than 75 watts at that time.
+Amateur radio officially began for me on December 26, 1967 when my license with WN9WNQ on it arrived in the mail.
+My first station was a Heathkit RX-1 and a Knightkit T-60.
 Six months later I upgraded to General, my call became WA9WNQ and it was wonderful to be able to use a VFO instead of crystals!
 In late 1981, I passed my Extra and was issued KK9H.
 I really like to operate CW and chase DX, but I also enjoy Phone, RTTY and PSK31.
 I am an active member of the North Shore Radio Club and the Northern Illinois DX Assn.
 I also belong to the ARRL, QCWA #30253, GERITOL #2208, CWops #480, 10-10 #14855 and SKCC #17755.
-I currently have 328 confirmed DXCC and 5BDXCC with 30, 17 and 12 meters endorsements.
-I also have DXCC on CW, Phone and RTTY, WAZ and 6M VUCC.
-My HF station is an Icom IC-7800 feeding either a HyGain AV-640, a 135 ft. inverted-L or a 3-el 6M yagi at 35 ft.
+I have DXCC on CW, phone and RTTY, 5BDXCC with 30, 17 and 12 meter endorsements, WAZ and VUCC on 6M.
+My station is an Icom IC-7800 and IC-PW1 amp feeding either a HyGain AV-640 vertical, a 130 ft. inverted-L or a 3-el yagi at 35 ft. for 6M.
 I also have an Elecraft K3 for portable and event use.